seifEddy/velocity_smoother_ema/README.md

-# velocity_smoother_emp ROS package
+# velocity_smoother_emA ROS package
-This repository is an implementation of the Exponential Moving Average (EMP) formula for velocity smoothing.
+This repository is an implementation of the Exponential Moving Average (EMA) formula for velocity smoothing.

 # Velocity Smoother for Mobile Robots in ROS